 We believe that where a person lives shouldn’t determine if they live.
 ILROG worldwide is a forum to further the understanding of radiotherapy in the treatment of lymphoma in children and adults around the globe.

 Every major cancer hospital in the United States is a member of ILROG.
 The membership base includes over 750 Radiation Oncologists from 40 different countries.

 ILROG’s accomplishments would not have been possible without the initial support of the Connecticut Sports Foundation and the trust we had in our combined goals to

 The organization is led and Chaired by Dr. Joachim Yahalom of Memorial Sloan Kettering, the physician who saved Connecticut Sports Foundation founder, John Ellis’ life 30 years ago.

 Awards and Recognition

-CSF is proud to have received this award from ILROG for its past and ongoing support.
+CCF is proud to have received this award from ILROG for its past and ongoing support.